tangram67/RMP/README.md

 Coverart is extracted from the file metatdata or from a JPEG or PNG file located in the album folder (named cover.jpg, cover.png, folder.jpg or folder.png).
 Various library views are available: grouped by artist, grouped by album in list form, grouped by media type (CD, DVD, BD, HD, etc.).
 Also a full text library search ("Google sytle") is supported.

 The core framework used for this application is based on parts of **RAD.web©**.
-If you are interested in more details, please visit www.dbrinkmeier.de (German language only for now).
+If you are interested in more details, please visit www.dbrinkmeier.de or cantact me via e-mail develop@dbrinkmeier.de

 These are only the basic features, there are lots of functions and possibilities that are not mentioned here...